 Eye-Opening Health Insurance Statistics You Need to Know

 America has the most confusing health insurance in the world: a dysfunctional mix of Medicaid, Medicare, employer-paid private plans, and various specialized programs.
-Despite all these options, at the beginning of 2023 more than 26 million Americans didn’t have any health insurance at all.
+Despite all these options, at the beginning of 2025, some 7.4% of Americans still did not have health insurance coverage.

 - Large companies that fail to provide health insurance to 95% of their full-time employees must pay an IRS fine of $3,860 per employee per year.